- Congress passes harrowing budget ushering in police state. 17 Million Americans to lose healthcare. Approx 7.4 million to lose SNAP (food stamps).

 Action:

-Share this info.
+Share this info!
 Disability is often lost in mainstream coverage.

-Consider how to move toward creative acts of mutual aid, local protest and growing awareness, including offline materials.
+Consider how to move toward creative acts of mutual aid, and protest, including offline materials.
 Make flyers!
+Call out misinformation.
 Warn your neighbors in the presence of ICE.
-If able, donate or volunteer with your local food pantry or library.
+If able march, boycott, donate and/or volunteer with your local food pantry or library.

 -